-Wireless connections are undeniably convenient, but if you’re worried about speed, performance and reliability then wired just can’t be bettered.
+Wireless connections are undeniably convenient.
+But if you're looking for the best speed, performance and reliability then wired is the way to go.

 Whether you call them Ethernet cables or network cables, it isn't as simple as grabbing the nearest cable and hoping for the best.
 Not all ethernet cables are created equal, and to make sure you’re really getting an upgrade you need to make sure you buy the right ones.
 That’s where we come in.

 And if you're looking speed up your whole network, remember you could see massive gains by upgrading your router - check out our router reviews to see what we recommend.